Ryan Reynolds and Rob McElhenney recreate famous Wham! cover and it’s hilarious – KION546

 In the second photo, which is in color, the two men recreate the look from Wham’s 1983 “Fantastic” album cover.

-Reynolds and the”Game of Thrones” actor clearly share a similar sense of humor.
+Reynolds and the”It’s Always Sunny in Philadelphia” actor clearly share a similar sense of humor.
 Reynolds shared the photos on his Instastories.

 Wrexham AFC scored big in April when the Welsh soccer team beat National League title rivals Notts County 3-2 in a celebrated match.